Logistic regression with missing responses and predictors: a review of existing approaches and a case study: Simulation study

-The lack of definitive conclusions on the relative performance of the methods to handle missing data is aligned with the literature.
-Carpenter \cite{carpenter2006comparison} are authoritative in stating that the CC methodology generally gives invalid results.
-In our study, the CC methodology was never presented as the best and not always as the one with the worst results.
-However complete case analysis is valid, that is, the method provides consistent estimators.
+The definitive conclusions on the relative performance of the methods to handle missing data is aligned with the literature.
+Carpenter \cite{carpenter2006comparison} stated the conditions under which CC is consistent and when it is not.
+In our study, the CC methodology was never presented with the best results and not always as the one with the worst results in terms of MSE.
+However complete case analysis is valid, that is, the method provides consistent estimators just in MCAR context or in MAR context if the probability of missing is independent of response variable.
 In our simulation study the distribution of $R$ does not depend on the outcome, and \cite{carpenter2021missing} highlights that this fact produces consistency of the CC estimators.
 On the other hand, our simulation results for IPW and CC methods are similar.
-This behavior is natural since, according to \cite{carpenter2021missing}, \textit{"IPW results will not differ markedly from the complete records unless the covariates are MAR given the dependent variable".} Although CC and IPW methods provide consistent estimators, if the sample size is not large enough (for example, $n=230$) these estimators are clearly less efficient than the ML estimators and those obtained by the MI method.
-In scenarios S1, S2 and S3 with $n=230$, ML provides the highest efficiency; however, in scenario S4 (large and unbalanced missing rate) MI is the best method.
+This behavior is natural since, according to \cite{carpenter2021missing}, \textit{"IPW results will not differ markedly from the complete records unless the covariates are MAR given the dependent variable".} Although CC and IPW methods provide consistent estimators, if the sample size is not large enough (for example, $n=230$) in general these estimators are clearly less efficient than the ML estimators and those obtained by the MI method.
+In our simulation MI and ML provide the best results (smaller MSE) in balanced and unbalanced scenarios.